-This term, the children will take part in the whole school Art Week.
+This term, the children will take part in the whole school Art topic 'Take One Picture', where we look closely at one painting and from this create our own art works.
 We will be looking at the work done by an artist called Ruba Salameh, from the Middle East.
 She creates works using different shapes and lines.
-The work created by nursery children will be shown as part of the whole school exhibition, before half-term.